opensavannah/savmaps/README.md

 [This Google workbook that populates the map can be freely edited](https://docs.google.com/spreadsheets/d/15TEKVg5rdZM6ih8GpVe9vDlwO-kwMpEUtZPL7u_rcDw/edit#gid=27956486)

-The worksheet covering food insecurity has been split off and can be found [here](https://docs.google.com/spreadsheets/d/1QW5MPrxZmYgXamidzZIejWJYprYYo3D5uifSf1kr2-E/edit?ts=598b9990#gid=0).
-Request edit rights through [Carl](mailto:carl@carlvlewis.net) or [Roy](mailto:roy.e.mosby@gmail.com).

 ## Categories
 *Suggest additional categories through opening an [issue](https://github.com/opensavannah/savmaps/issues).*

 This project uses the [openeligibility](https://about.auntbertha.com/openeligibility) taxonomy to define the categories that are applied to each of the resources.
 It is compatable with the [Human Services Data Specification](https://github.com/openreferral/specification) (HSDS) and Code for America's [Ohana projects](https://github.com/search?q=org%3Acodeforamerica+ohana).

 SavMaps extends __openeligibility__ by including two additional categories: __cultural__ and __civic__.

 ### Color coding